ivan-kleshnin/react-fundamentals-course/README.md

 And that is exactly the reason we think it's better to learn React after CSS, HTML, JS/TS – to repeat and practice what you've learned.
 But, at the end, it's up to you.
 There're many ways to study and learning things in suboptimal way is still much better than nothing.

+Within a single learning sequence, however, we recommend and encourage you to use as many sources as possible.
+Use Google, Stackoveflow, watch courses, YouTube, read books, listen podcasts.
+The links to theory we provide are just the tip of the information iceberg you have to (metaphorically) consume.
+We'll be expanding our references but it's clear that people come to this course with different backgrounds, preferences, etc. so it's impossible to make a single "optimal list".

+You'll help yourself tremendously if you read/watch double the amount of theory we propose.
+Each author and resource provides a slightly different angle of view which is helpful to solidify your understanding and, eventually, your knowledge.

 ### Extending the Program

-Home exercises are intentionally minimalistic, feel free to extend them whenever you feel like it.
+Course projects are intentionally minimalistic so feel free to extend and modify them in whatever way.
 You should find your own perfect pace and balance between squeezing the most out of a single task and moving forward.
 Choose one or two (or none) of the following options:
 - Add more features to examples (we'll be giving some tips)
 - Improve the UI/UX, make the design look more complete and professional
 - Use TypeScript instead of JavaScript (only if you already learned TS)
-- Take Bonus tasks (we'll be giving suggestions)
+- Take Bonus challenges (we'll be giving suggestions)

 Tip: do not enrich your solutions until you finished all of them (for a particular section).
 It's always better to have at least two iterations and revisit your work with fresh eyes.
 In other words: